-Mangoes (Mangifera indica) are an excellent source of lupeol, and a good source of beta-carotene and vitamin C. Mango peel is also a significant source of ellagic acid, ferulic acid, gallic acid, mangiferin, protocatechuic acid and quercetin.
+Mangoes (Mangifera indica) are an excellent source of lupeol, a good source of beta-carotene, and also incorporate some vitamin C. Mango flesh is also a source of ellagic acid, ferulic acid, gallic acid, mangiferin, protocatechuic acid and quercetin, but the peel contains far more.
 However, the peel also incorporates urushiol, which can cause allergic reactions.

 Lupeol, a component of mango pulp (flesh), has been shown to inhibit proliferation and increase apoptosis of prostate, pancreatic and skin cancer cells in laboratory mice.
 One European population study found that consumption of mangoes was associated with lower risk of gallbladder cancer.
 A Mexican study found that consumption of mangoes was associated with lower risk of gastric cancer.

-Mango peel compounds have been demonstrated to have antiproliferative and pro-apoptotic activities against human hormone receptor positive ER+/PR+, hormone receptor negative (ER-/PR-), and HER2 overexpressing (HER2+) breast cancer cells.
+Mango peel compounds have been demonstrated to have antiproliferative and pro-apoptotic activities in human hormone receptor positive ER+/PR+, hormone receptor negative (ER-/PR-), and HER2 overexpressing (HER2+) breast cancer cells.
 Gallic acid has been shown to increase the effectiveness of Taxol (paclitaxel) chemotherapy in ER+/PR+ breast cancer cells.
-Mangiferin has been shown to enhance the treatment effects of Adriamycin (doxorubicin) in ER+/PR+ breast cancer cells.
+Mangiferin, which is present in the flesh but more abundant in the peel, has been shown to enhance the treatment effects of Adriamycin in ER+/PR+ breast cancer cells.

 However, mangiferin and extracts rich in mangiferin have also been shown to increase endothelial cell migration, which could possibly assist angiogenesis (the formation of new blood vessels) in established tumors.